raghavasai106/AmazonDM/README.md

 # After installation
 jupyter notebook

-## To view the analysis and visualization in jupyter notebook
+## To view the analysis and visualization in jupyter notebook, make sure the path of the excel sheets are in your root.